 Although jenever is often compared to gin, it actually predates its British counterpart by several decades and has a mellower, more aromatic flavour.
-Dutch people traditionally drink jenever straight, or alongside a small, blonde beer a mixture that is colloquially known as a kopstoot which translates into English as ‘head butt’.
-The drink has been produced in Amsterdam for centuries and Bols distillery makes an exceptional range of jenever that can be bought straight from its headquarters on Paulus Potterstraat or at most off licenses in the city.
+Dutch people traditionally drink jenever straight, or alongside a small, blonde beer – a mixture that is colloquially known as a kopstoot, which translates into English as ‘head butt’.
+The drink has been produced in Amsterdam for centuries and the Bols distillery makes an exceptional range of jenever that can be bought straight from its headquarters on Paulus Potterstraat or at most off-licences in the city.

-In the 1990s, Droog emerged as a leading figure within the design world and became renowned for its innovative interior products which commonly adapted prefabricated material into knowingly sober items with a distinctive sense of playfulness.
+In the 1990s, Droog emerged as a leading name within the design world and became renowned for its innovative interior products, which commonly adapted prefabricated materials into knowingly sober items with a distinctive sense of playfulness.
 Today, many of Droog’s iconic products can be found at its headquarters on Staalstraat in central Amsterdam, including items that were designed by Marcel Wanders, Tejo Remy and Jurgen Bey.

-Cheese loving travellers are spoilt for choice in the Netherlands, as the country is renowned for its astounding dairy products.
-In Amsterdam there are a number of excellent cheese stores that offer a wide variety of tasty edams, goudas and boerenkaas.
-Old Amsterdam is renowned for its exceptional matured gouda, which possesses a sturdy, full bodied flavour and crumbly texture that pairs wonderfully with dark beer and pickles.
+Cheese-loving travellers are spoilt for choice in the Netherlands, as the country is renowned for its dairy products.
+In Amsterdam, there are a number of excellent cheese stores that offer a wide variety of tasty edams, goudas and boerenkaas (‘farmhouse cheese’).
+Old Amsterdam is known for its exceptional matured Gouda, which possesses a sturdy, full-bodied flavour and crumbly texture that pairs wonderfully with dark beer and pickles.

-HEMA is an iconic Dutch chain store that designs all of its products in house.
-Instead of focusing on one aspect of retail, HEMA basically sells everything, including clothing, homeware, traditional Dutch food, its own line of books and unique stationary.
-HEMA always keeps its prices low, meaning that keen eyed travellers can pick up chic Dutch design products without straining their wallets.
+HEMA is a Dutch chain store that designs all of its products in-house.
+Instead of focussing on one aspect of retail, HEMA sells everything from clothing and homewares to traditional Dutch food, its own line of books and unique stationery.
+HEMA always keeps prices low, meaning that keen-eyed travellers can pick up chic Dutch design products without emptying their wallets.

-Brouwerij ’t Ij’s main brewery is located underneath the largest windmill in Amsterdam and brands its beers with a label that depicts this iconic machine.
-The brewery’s wares are sold throughout the city and regularly appear on trendier pubs’ beer menus.
-The brewery is renowned for its potent, speciality beers such as Natte or Zatte, as well as its traditional Dutch brews – most of which have a notoriously high proof.
+Brouwerij ’t IJ’s main brewery is located underneath the largest windmill in Amsterdam and brands its beers with a label that depicts the famous structure.
+The brewery’s wares are sold throughout the city and regularly appear on the beer menus of trendier pubs.
+The brewery is renowned for its potent speciality beers such as Natte and Zatte, as well as its traditional Dutch brews – most of which have a notoriously high proof.

-Ajax Football Club has its home grounds in southern Amsterdam and the team’s memorabilia can be found inside sports stores and official retailers throughout the city.
-Since their inauguration Ajax has always been at the top of the Dutch football league and have thousands of supporters around the globe.
+Ajax Football Club has its home grounds in southern Amsterdam and the team’s memorabilia can be found at sports stores and official retailers throughout the city.
+Since their inauguration, Ajax have always been at the top of the Dutch football league and have thousands of supporters around the globe.
 Their kit is emblazoned with a picture of the mythological hero Ajax, a figure that represents the team’s steadfast spirit and determination.

 Amsterdam’s city centre is shaped by a multi-tiered canal belt that encircles Dam Square.
 This historical feat of engineering was mainly constructed in the 17th century during a time of economic prosperity.
-Many stores around Amsterdam sell old prints of the canal system and maps of the city can be found at most bookstores or tourist orientated establishments.
+Many stores around Amsterdam sell old prints of the canal system, and maps of the city can be found at most bookshops or tourist-oriented establishments.

-During the early years of the twentieth century Dutch author Nescio wrote several short stories about Amsterdam that present the city from various perspectives and challenges the presumptions that surround bohemian lifestyles.
-Today, these stories are considered classics and have been collected into a singular volume called Amsterdam Stories that is readily available from English language bookstores throughout Amsterdam.
+During the early years of the 20th century, Dutch author Nescio wrote several short stories about Amsterdam that present the city from various perspectives and challenge the presumptions that surround bohemian lifestyles.
+Today, these stories are considered classics and have been collected into a single volume called Amsterdam Stories (2012) that is readily available from English-language bookstores throughout Amsterdam.

-The Condomerie is the world’s first condom speciality store and was originally established in order to promote safe sex during the 1980s.
-The stores sells a massive selection of plastic contraception as well as lubricants, gifts, and hygiene products.
+The Condomerie is the world’s first condom speciality store and was originally established to promote safe sex in the 1980s.
+The store sells a massive selection of novelty contraception as well as lubricants, gifts and hygiene products.
 As a dedicated condom specialist, the store encourages visitors to think more openly about contraceptives and acts as a research centre for fun, safe sex.